philipcdavis/philipcdavis.github.io/_posts/2017-12-04-on-writing-css.md

 ## Boring
 I'm done with the clever, give me boring CSS.
-I'm not against all modern features, but i'm wary of highly  engineered systems.
+I'm not against all modern features, but I'm wary of highly engineered systems.
 Styles don’t need to be complex.

 ## Flat
 CSS is hard enough to wrangle in one dimension.
 I stay away from nesting with the exception of pseudo classes, elements selectors, and markup you don't have access to.